josherrickson/stata2/stata_markdown/05-regression.md

 important for understanding.], and keeps guessing (using the knowledge of the previous guesses) until it stops getting significantly different results.

 From this output, we get the "Number of obs" again.
-Instead of an ANOVA table with a F-statistic to test model significance, there is instead a "chi2"
+Instead of an ANOVA table with a F-statistic to test model significance, there is instead a
-(^$^\chi^2^$^, pronounced "ky-squared" as in "Kyle").
-In this model, we reject the null that all coefficients are identically 0.
+^$^\chi^2^$^ testing whether all coefficients are identically 0.

 When we move away from linear regression, we no longer get an ^$^R^2^$^ measure.
 There have been various pseudo-^$^R^2^$^'s suggested, and Stata reports one here, but be careful assigning too much meaning to it.
 It is not uncommon to get pseudo-^$^R^2^$^ values that are negative or